Summary

 Dismiss/collapse behavior

-2. Sections (Think: Layout Rows)
+2. Sections (Think: Layout Rows or Columns)

 Apply a separate background or layout (independent of the container)